Real Estate Agent Fees & Commission

 When it comes to selling your property, your marketing strategy will be pivotal in helping you secure the sale.
 Some agents will include their marketing fee within their commission rate and others will not.
 It’s a good idea to clarify this before committing to a working relationship with your real estate agent.

-Additional Advice + Considerations
+Additional Advice & Considerations when Choosing an Agent

 Once you’ve used LocalAgentFinder to recommend expert potential agents meeting your requirements, the next steps are important.
 To help, we’ve created a little bit of a help list below.